mckolu/DialogVisualization/README.md

 ## Creater: Mehmet Celepkolu

 ## Getting started
-Python, Bokeh Visualizations and Natural Language Processing and Machine Learning Models.
+Python, Bokeh Visualizations, Natural Language Processing and Machine Learning Models.

 <!-- # Running
 Open a Command Prompt or Terminal in the repository and run: -->